baokhoavu/baosum/README.md

 Popular Dim Sum Items with their translated names phonetically spelled.
 This was created to accomodate those who aren't familiar with their names used when ordering.

-This was built using Ionic
+This was built using Ionic and uses Angular as it's rendering framework.

 # Ionic